S3 method for EBM

 Character string specifying how the results should be viewed.
 Current choices are

-for displaying the results within the Viewer pane in an active RStudio session.
+"broswer", which callsutils::browseURL()to display the results in an HTML browser, or"rstudio"for displaying the results within the Viewer pane in an active RStudio session.
 Also works in VS Code.
-Default is"browser"
+Default is"browser".- full_dashboard

 Logical indicating whether or not to display the full interpret dashboard.
 Default is